UsefulHunter/gnar-test/README.md

-## This project is online at https://braia.netlify.com/ !!!
+## This project is not available anymore!
 [GNAR] Technical Test

 Implementation for the frontend Engineer application at GNAR.